-Now, the idea is to write the Hermitian extension of the phase space functions corresponding to the geometric quantities that characterize a classical FLRW universe, such as the Hubble parameter, the Ricci scalar and higher curvature invariants derived in subsection \ref{CFBK} and analyze their quantum behavior for the semiclassical\footnote{The wave packet is being referred to a semiclassical state as it is peaked along the classical trajectory.} wave packet in the Eq. \eqref{mwp}.
+Now, the idea is to write the Hermitian extension of the phase space functions corresponding to the geometric quantities that characterize a classical FLRW universe, such as the Hubble parameter, the Ricci scalar and higher curvature invariants derived in Subsection \ref{CFBK} and analyze their quantum behavior for the semiclassical\footnote{The wave packet is being referred to a semiclassical state as it is peaked on the classical trajectory.} wave packet in the Eq. \eqref{mwp}.
 For instance, the expectation value of the scale factor for the wave packet in \eqref{mwp} is,

 From Eq. \eqref{sf}, we see that for large $|\tau|$, i.e., $\tau^2\gg\lambda^2$, the scale factor follows the classical trajectory $a(\tau)\propto\tau^{2/3}$ for the dust dominated universe, but for small $|\tau|$ the behavior differs.
 This model represents a bouncing universe where the scale factor has a global minimum at the classical singularity $\tau=0$.
 In this work, we will compute the expectation value of the various observables and compare them with the ``semiclassical" expression computed directly from the expectation value of the scale factor.
-This will be relevant for the effective geometry, where the quantum corrections to observationally relevant objects, e.g., the power spectrum computed by substituting the quantum expectations of scale factor in the evolution equations of perturbations, e.g., Mukhanov-Sasaki equation \cite{Mukhanov:1990me,10.1143/PTPS.78.1}.
+This will be relevant for effective geometry, where the quantum corrections to observationally relevant objects, e.g., the power spectrum computed by substituting the quantum expectations of scale factor in the evolution equations of perturbations, e.g., the Mukhanov-Sasaki equation \cite{Mukhanov:1990me,10.1143/PTPS.78.1}.

-The interesting thing to note here is that the $q$-depend-ence of the expectation value of the scale factor is of the form $\bar{a}(\tau,\lambda,q)=f(\tau,\lambda)g(q)$.
-Since all the observables in dust dominated case depend on scale factor via the terms of the form $\dot{a}/a$ or $\ddot{a}/a$, therefore the semiclassical expressions corresponding to these observables will be independent of the parameter $q$.
+The interesting thing to note here is that the $q$ dependence of the expectation value of the scale factor is of the form $\bar{a}(\tau,\lambda,q)=f(\tau,\lambda)g(q)$.
+Since all observables in the dust dominated case depend on the scale factor via the terms of the form $\dot{a}/a$ or $\ddot{a}/a$, therefore, the semi-classical expressions corresponding to these observables will be independent of the parameter $q$.
 On a side note, as the energy distribution itself depends on the ordering parameter, the $q$ dependence of any observable in this choice is a combined effect of its dependence on the shape of energy distribution and the ordering of the Hamiltonian.